difiore/Intro_to_R_Reader/_book/index.md

 13. Useful Resources
 14. FAQ

-## Citing My Sources
+## Other Sources
-Much of this reader draws from Hadley Wickham's 2012 [stat405](http://stat405.had.co.nz/) class, as well as his wonderful textbooks [R for Data Science](http://r4ds.had.co.nz/index.html) (with Garrett Grolemund) and [Advanced R](https://adv-r.hadley.nz/index.html).
-I've updated some elements, distilled others, and not kept much of the content, but the ideas and steering come very directly from those works.
-Many other resources can be found in Chapter 14, at the end of this book.
+If this introduction isn't quite your style, I'd highly recommend Garrett Grolemund and Hadley Wickham's [R for Data Science](http://r4ds.had.co.nz/index.html), as well as Wickham's [Advanced R](https://adv-r.hadley.nz/index.html).
+Many other useful resources can be found in Chapter 13, at the end of this book.